Goedertrouw Dam

 Goedertrouw Dam is an earth-filled dam in South Africa.
 The Dam was constructed on the Mhlathuze River, near Eshowe, KwaZulu-Natal, in 1980 (commissioned in 1982).
-It currently has a capacity of 301 million m3 and is principally for provision of water to the industrial complex at Richards Bay.
-It serves also as reservoir for irrigation and domestic use.
+It currently has a capacity of 301 million m3.
+It is principally for the provision of water to the industrial complex at Richards Bay.
+It also serves as a reservoir for irrigation and domestic use.
 The hazard potential of the dam has been ranked high (3).